lorddusk/ObsidianDnD/Reference/deities/Asmodeus (EGW).md

 **Depiction**: A twisted image of the celestial blood that once bore him, the Lord of the Nine Hells is revealed in many tomes and murals as a handsome humanoid with deep, red skin and long, black hair.
 Two curling horns rise from his brow, and his lips bear an eternal, knowing grin.

 **Enemies**: Asmodeus's enemies are numerous, even among the Betrayer Gods, many of whom only follow the archdevil for fear of his immense power.
 His archnemesis is Avandra, the Change Bringer, whose mischief and cunning has vexed him throughout the eons.
 It was she who defeated him in the Calamity by tricking his fiendish armies into attacking one another.
-The Devil Lord's greatest triumph during the Calamity was fooling and betraying the Everlight and slaughtering all her followers in one fell stroke—an act that has united the followers of Raei and Avandra in a bond of unbreakable fellowship ever since.
+The Devil Lord's greatest triumph during the Calamity was fooling and betraying the Everlight and slaughtering all her followers in one fell strokeï¿½an act that has united the followers of Raei and Avandra in a bond of unbreakable fellowship ever since.

 **Commandments of Asmodeus**: - Assert dominance and power over others.
 Show your strength of will in the image of the Asmodeus.